notracking/hosts-blocklists/README.md

 The optimizer makes full use of dnsmasqs capability to block entire domains such as *.doubleclick.net ([domains.txt](https://raw.github.com/notracking/hosts-blocklists/master/domains.txt)).
 This reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.
 Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist ([hostnames.txt](https://raw.github.com/notracking/hosts-blocklists/master/hostnames.txt)).

-It's important to use both `domains.txt` and `hostnames.txt` blocklists simultaniously in dnsmasq to get full coverage!
+It's important to use both `domains.txt` and `hostnames.txt` simultaniously in dnsmasq to get full coverage!

 ## General policies
  - Should not break useful websites or apps